 Medical Marijuana Laws in Texas

 Despite some legislative support in the last session, no comprehensive medical marijuana policy has been enacted in the state.
-On June 1, 2015, Texas did pass a CBD oil bill that applies to the treatment of intractable epilepsy.
+On June 1, 2015, Texas did pass a CBD oil bill.
 Qualified patients are required to first get prescriptions from two certified specialists, at which point they will be legally allowed to use cannabis oil with at most 0.5% THC and 10% CBD.

 While the CBD law has been put into effect, many are skeptical that the system cannot be successfully implemented as written.
 Because doctors are required to “prescribe” rather than “recommend” or “certify” patients, very few physicians are willing to do so because prescribing a Schedule I substance puts their DEA license to prescribe controlled substances at risk.